ywagatsuma/class_notes/README.md

 # class_notes
-just random notes
+random notes

+4/29/25 upddated to add bulletpoints and numberings

-open terminal
+1. open terminal

-"pwd" to know where i am
+- "pwd" to know which directory I am in know

-"ls" for openning the list and "ls -gtr" for
+- "ls" for listing up the files, and "ls -gtr" for listing and sorting oldest modified at top

-"cd" for changing directory and type "cd sth*" if not sure of the whole name of the file looking for, also for going back to home directory. to go one file back type "cd .."
+- "cd" for changing directory and type "cd sth*" if not sure of the whole name of the file looking for, also for going back to home directory. to go one file back type "cd .."

-"mkdir" for making directory
+- "mkdir" for making directory

-use "code ." to open vs code
+1. use "code ." to open vs code

 ## try pull

-"git status"
+- "git status"
-if red notice that means there is a change
+  - if red notice that means there is a change

 "git diff" to see what changed, "git pull" to ge the new content from remote